rodalbuyeh/dsc40a-su23/syllabus.md

 ---

-## Technology 💻
+## Technology

 We will be using several websites this quarter.
 Here's what they're all used for:

-- [Course Website](https://dsc40a.com): where all content will be posted.
+- [Course Website](https://mlis-lab.github.io/dsc40a-su23): where all content will be posted.
-- [Campuswire](https://campuswire.com/p/GAA3B3FEA): discussion forum for announcements and communication.
+- [Campuswire](https://campuswire.com/c/GC017D375): discussion forum for announcements and communication.
-- [Gradescope](https://www.gradescope.com/courses/528124): platform for submitting assignments and viewing grades.
+- [Gradescope](https://www.gradescope.com/courses/552971): platform for submitting assignments and viewing grades.
 You should be automatically added to Gradescope; let us know if not.
 - [Datahub](https://datahub.ucsd.edu): UCSD's data science and machine learning platform, for coding in Jupyter notebooks.

 ---

-## Course Structure 🍎
+## Course Structure

-This course will include in-person lectures, groupwork sessions in discussion section, and weekly homework assignments.
+This course will include lectures via zoom, groupwork sessions in discussion section (also via zoom), and weekly homework assignments.

 ### Lecture

-There are two lecture sections:
-- A00: MWF 10-10:50am in [WLH 2204](https://map.concept3d.com/?id=1005#!m/246292)
-- B00: MWF 11-11:50am in [WLH 2204](https://map.concept3d.com/?id=1005#!m/246292)

 Lecture is meant to introduce you to the main concepts of the course.
 Attendance is highly encouraged and positively correlated with success in the course, though it will not be required.
 Attending lecture gives you the opportunity to ask questions, answer ungraded concept-check polls, and participate in discussion.

-Lectures will be podcasted recordings will be [available online](https://podcast.ucsd.edu/) within a few hours.
+Lectures will be posted on campuswire within a few hours, we will provide links on the course webpage.

-You can attend any lecture section, but if space fills up, priority will be given to students officially enrolled in that section.
-For the midterm exam, you must attend the lecture section in which you are officially enrolled.
+In-person attendence is not required unless a midterm or final is taking place.

-See the homepage of this website and the [Resources](../resources) tab for access to helpful resources that will help solidify your understanding of concepts covered in lecture.
+See the homepage of this website and the [resources](../resources) tab for access to helpful resources that will help solidify your understanding of concepts covered in lecture.
 These include videos, slides, readings, and sometimes code.
 These will be your primary resources in this class, as there is no formal textbook.

 ### Discussion

 Discussion sections will be primarily used to facilitate problem-solving in small groups with peers.
-There are two discussion sections on Wednesday evenings:
+There is one discussion section on Fridays at noon.
-- A00: Weds 7-7:50pm in [FAH 1101](https://map.concept3d.com/?id=1005#!m/610083)
-- B00: Weds 8-8:50pm in [FAH 1101](https://map.concept3d.com/?id=1005#!m/610083)

 We will provide a worksheet of problems, which you will complete in a group of two to four students.
 The groupwork should help reinforce concepts from the lecture and prepare you to do the upcoming homework assignment.

-You must attend the discussion section you are officially enrolled in. **Attendance at discussion section is required for full credit on the groupwork, but if you cannot attend, you may complete the groupwork worksheet in a self-organized group of two to four students outside of the discussion section for 80 percent credit.**
+**Attendance at discussion section is required for full credit on the groupwork, but if you cannot attend, you may complete the groupwork worksheet in a self-organized group of two to four students outside of the discussion section for 80 percent credit.**

 If you have specific people in your section that you want to work with, you may work together, otherwise, the TA will pair you with other students.

-Submit your worksheet to Gradescope by 11:59pm on Wednesday night.
+Submit your worksheet to Gradescope by 11:59pm on Friday night.
 Only one member of each group should submit the worksheet, and they should indicate the names of all group members on Gradescope.
 Worksheets won’t be graded on correctness, but rather on good-faith effort.
 Even if you don’t solve any of the problems, you should include some explanation of what you thought about and discussed, so that you can get credit for spending time on the assignment. **In order to receive credit, you must work in a group of two to four students for at least 50 minutes.
 You may not do the groupwork alone.**

 ### Homeworks

 This class will have weekly homework assignments, which will be due to Gradescope on Tuesdays at 11:59pm.

 Homeworks should be written or typed up and turned in by each student individually.
-If you want to type up your answers, we will provide a LaTeX template through Overleaf; click the 🍃 emoji next to each homework on the homepage to access the template.
-Follow [these instructions](https://www.overleaf.com/learn/how-to/Copying_a_project#Making_a_copy_of_a_project) to make a copy of the template, and then add your solutions.

 You may talk to other students in the class about the problems and discuss solution strategies, but you should not share any written communication.
 You can tell someone how to do a homework problem, but you cannot show them how to do it.
 One way to tell if you are respecting this boundary is to ask yourself whether your collaboration could take place over the phone.
 Additionally, the content of your verbal communication should involve the problem-solving strategy and approach, and you should not directly compare answers with classmates.